-The school can also make referrals for parents to attend patenting courses, (such as Parenting Plus, Webster Stratton or 1-2-3 Magic Parenting); make referrals to organisations such as CLASP, the NSPCC, Family Support, CAMHS; and provide parents with details about support groups for a wide range of needs and disabilities.
+The school can also make referrals to organisations such as CLASP, the NSPCC, Family Support, CYPMHS; and provide parents with details about support groups for a wide range of needs and disabilities.

 ALLOCATION OF RESOURCES

 Element one and two funding from the main school budget pays for support for the majority of children with SEND.